 Pit Bull Owner Charged

-UPDATE 12/22/11: The Hartford Courant reports that the owner of three pit bulls that mauled to death Neveah Bryant has been charged with criminally negligent homicide, first-degree reckless endangerment and risk of injury to a minor, according to police.
-Erica Hobdy, 30, of 127 Leete St., was the baby's aunt.
+UPDATE 12/22/11: The Hartford Courant reports that the owner of three pit bulls that mauled to death Nevaeh Bryant has been charged with criminally negligent homicide, first-degree reckless endangerment and risk of injury to a minor, according to police.
+Erica Hobdy, 30, of 127 Leete Street, was the baby's aunt.
 Hobdy left the child in a room away from her pit bulls then walked to a nearby store.
-In this time, the pit bulls "somehow" got out and attacked and killed her.
+In this time, the pit bulls "somehow" got out and attacked and killed the little girl.

 10/06/11: Pit Bull Owner Being Sued

 Erica Hobdy, the owner of three pit bulls that fatally mauled her niece last week, is being sued by a postal worker for injuries inflicted by a different pit bull.
 Ronald Diotalevi filed a civil complaint against Hobdy in 2009 after a pit bull allegedly owned by her bit and injured Diotalevi’s arm and leg while on the job, according to the filing.
 At the time of the dog biting incident, Diotalevi was delivering mail to an Ansonia address where Hobdy previously lived and also kept pit bulls.

 Diotalevi's attorney, Alphonse Balzano Jr. of New Haven, said yesterday, "My heart goes out to the family" affected by last week's attack.
 He added that Hobdy has not attended court meetings and that another hearing is scheduled for October 12.
 The lawsuit seeks $15,000 in damages.
 Also named in the complaint is Marylin Primrose who leased the apartment to Hobdy.
 The veteran owner of "biting pit bulls," Erica Hobdy, did not return a message for comment Wednesday.

 10/04/11: Child's Family Devastated